aribamin/Virtual-File-System/README.md

 Data Blocks:
 Files are stored in data blocks (chunks of 1 KB).
 Each file uses a set of continuous (next to each other) blocks.

+Testing:
+- Created files and directories of varying sizes to verify space allocation.
+- Deleted files and directories to ensure space is freed correctly.
+- Resized files to confirm data integrity and proper reallocation.
+- Defragmented the disk and checked that free space became continuous.
+- Simulated navigation between directories and validated paths.

 Commands:
 You control the file system using commands in an input file.
 Each line in the file is a command, like creating or deleting a file.